tang-kevin/tang-kevin/README.md

 ### Hi there 👋
 [![@kevintang's Holopin board](https://holopin.me/kevintang)](https://holopin.io/@kevintang)

+- 🔭 The director of the [Speech, Lexicon and Modelling Lab](https://slam.phil.hhu.de/) -- [@hhuslamlab](https://github.com/hhuslamlab/)
+- 🌱 I'm working at Departmenf of English Language and Linguistics at [Heinrich-Heine-Universität Düsseldorf](https://www.anglistik3.hhu.de/)
+- 💬 Ask me about computational linguistics
+- 📫 How to reach me: www.kevintang.org

 <!--
 **tang-kevin/tang-kevin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.